Samael Aun Weor: Death

 By 1972, Samael Aun Weor wrote that his death and resurrection would be occurring before 1978.
 In the chapter entitled The Resurrection, in his work The Three Mountains (1972), he stated that the eight years of ordeals within the Trial of Job would occur between his 53rd and 61st birthdays.
 Furthermore, in the same work, it is stated that this ordeal occurs prior to resurrection, and the one going through it is "deprived of everything, even of his own sons, and is afflicted by an impure sickness."
-By August 1977 he had developed stomach cancer (despite having claimed that cancer is the result of "fornication").
+By August 1977 he had developed stomach cancer.
 During this time he continued to speak to both his students and the general public, giving radio and television interviews while touring Mexico.
 Eventually he was forced to stop, due to debilitating stomach pain.
 As his condition steadily worsened, he would mention to those at his bedside, "Don't cling to my battered body, instead cling to my doctrinal body."
 Aun Weor died on December 24, 1977.

 Years before his death, he declared he would adopt the use of a duly prepared ancient Egyptian "mummy" as a vehicle for further work, a vehicle better prepared than his own "physical body".
 Many of his followers expected him to return publicly shortly after his death, as he had claimed to have undergone a ceremony of "Resurrection" and thus be capable of immortality.
 According to his own statements he planned to remain incognito for a certain time so that “the leaven will ferment.”

 Doctrine of Synthesis

 The Doctrine of Synthesis is a term Aun Weor used to describe the teachings he delivered through his books and lectures, because it is an amalgam of an extensive variety of teachings.
 Critics suggest that his work contained large amounts of plagiarised material.

 Although Samael took many of his teachings directly from Blavatsky and Gurdjieff, these are considered by Gnostics to be only a conceptual foundation in Aun Weor's teachings, as preparation for the real unveiling of occultism or gnosis that he taught.
-He drew extensively on Blavatsky including her own idiosyncratic explanations of Buddhist philosophy, and the core of his teachings, such as the doctrine of multiple "I's" and the idea that the present state of the earth comes from a mistake by the archangels "Looisos" and "Sakkaki", comes directly from Gurdjieff (including the comically intended names given to these "angels" by Gurdjieff).
+He drew extensively on Blavatsky including her own idiosyncratic explanations of Buddhist philosophy, and the core of his teachings, such as the doctrine of multiple "I's" and the idea that the present state of the earth comes from a mistake by the archangels "Looisos" and "Sakkaki", comes directly from Gurdjieff.